dwaddell12/DiceRoller/README.md

 # DiceRoller
-A simple application for rolling dice.
+A simple mobile application for rolling dice made with Xamarin.
+Currently only supports Android devices.